Woutitit/woutitit.github.io/analysis/index.md

 [Home](../index.md)
 # Analysis
 Here all the analysis documents are stored.
-Screenshots of my FLP or MuseScore or other assets may be provided but the real files are stored in Google drive under "Files > Analysis".
+Screenshots of transcription FLPs or MuseScore sheets or other assets may be provided but the real files are stored in Google drive under "Files > Analysis".

 ## Songs
 //